Saki Nisida was born in Gifu (Japan).

 Don Quixote (Flower-Seller, Queen of the Dryads, Grand pas from III act); choreography by Alexander Gorsky based after Marius Petipa,

-Swan Lake (Prince’s Friends, Little Swans, Big Swans, Brides, Two Swans, Waltz); choreography by Marius Petipa and Lev Ivanov, revised choreography by Konstantin Sergeyev and choreographic adaptation by Eldar Aliev,
+Swan Lake (Prince’s Friends, Little Swans, Big Swans, Brides, Two Swans, Waltz); choreography by Marius Petipa and Lev Ivanov, revised choreography by Konstantin Sergeyev,

-The Nutcracker (Nutcracker-soldier, Spanish Dance, Arabian Dance, Waltz of the Flowers); choreography by Eldar Aliev,
+The Nutcracker (The Sugar Plum Fairy, Nutcracker-soldier, Spanish Dance, Arabian Dance, Waltz of the Flowers); choreography by Eldar Aliev,

-La Bayadère (Trio of Shades, Grand pas); choreography by Marius Petipa revised by Vladimir Ponomarev and Vakhtang Chabukiani,
+La Bayadère (Trio of Shades, Grand pas, Dance of the bayadères); choreography by Marius Petipa revised by Vladimir Ponomarev and Vakhtang Chabukiani,

 Giselle (Giselle’s Girlfriends, Monna, Zulma); choreography by Jean Coralli, Jules Perrot and Marius Petipa,